 Data Protection, GDPR & E-Privacy - A Guide to Good Marketing Practices

-Data protection has just witnessed some of the biggest changes seen in more than twenty years.
 The changes introduced by the GDPR on 25th May 2018 affect all organisations that use information about individuals and marketing is one of the areas that has been impacted in a major way.

-The rights of individuals have been improved, the obligations of organisations made more onerous and fining powers have be significantly increased to a maximum of €20 million or 4% of worldwide turnover, whichever is the higher.
+The rights of individuals have been improved, the obligations of organisations made more onerous and fining powers have been significantly increased to a maximum of €20 million or 4% of worldwide turnover, whichever is the higher.

 The course is delivered by a former in-house lawyer with many years' experience of working and lecturing in this field.
 There will be a number of exercises with an emphasis on practical application, common sense and risk assessment.